AmaniAppNest/nv-quantum-sensor-simulator/README.md

 ## **Further Development**

-Detailed extensions of the computational framework, including advanced sensing observables, explicit NV orientation, full strain-tensor interactions, adaptive control, and physics-informed learning, will be documented separately as the corresponding implementations are completed.
+Detailed extensions of the computational framework, including advanced sensing observables, explicit NV orientation, full strain-tensor interactions, adaptive control, and physics-informed learning, is documented separately see extension.txt.

 The architecture is intentionally modular so that these capabilities can be introduced without restructuring the existing FEM and quantum-dynamics foundations.